bitcast-network/bitcast-agency/README.md

 **An open-source template for content creator agencies to collect YouTube OAuth tokens for Bitcast Network mining (Subnet 93 on Bittensor).**

 This is a **template application** designed for agencies participating in decentralized mining on the Bitcast Network.
-The template provides a clean, branded interface for content creators to safely authorize access to their YouTube accounts.
+The template provides a clean, branded interface for content creators to authorize access to their YouTube accounts.

 ![YouTube OAuth Manager Interface](sample.png)